 Accordingly, local menus feature lots of crab cakes, fried green tomatoes, shrimp & grits, chicken & waffles, cornbread, pimento cheese, “low country boil”, biscuits, bacon, bacon jam-topped burgers, mint juleps, mimosas, BBQ, country-style bacon, and fried chicken.

 If you love country cooking, you’re in luck!
 If you don’t, give any of these items a try for a truly authentic taste of Savannah.
 No matter where you go, the food will be made with heart.
-Enjoy your trip!
+Enjoy your meal!

 Did you know that Forrest Gump was filmed in Savannah?
 Check out our “Forrest Gump” Guide to the city. (<—This cheeky travel guide features local attractions and iconic film spots from the movie that made Tom Hanks famous.)

 Looking for more regional Southern dining?
 Visit our Travel Well section to discover everything from the 15 Best Restaurants in Charleston, South Carolina to the 6 Best Fried Chicken Spots in Asheville, North Carolina.